 However, in most of the systems, the reaction rate depends on enzyme concentration and substrate concentration.
 In the example in Figure 50, the speed of the catalysis process is defined with the equation (m1m2)/10.
-The model is made of continuous type elements.
+The model is made of continuous type elements and the threshold of association connector is reset to 0.